annievu22/Covid_Project/README.md

 - **Views** were created to persist logic for visualization and simplify Tableau integration.

 > These SQL workflows allowed for deep exploration of the data and formed the analytical backbone of the Tableau dashboard.

-## 8. Methodology & Tools

-- **MySQL**: Used for data cleaning, formatting, aggregation, and transformation using SQL queries, window functions, CTEs, and joins.
-- **Python (pandas, seaborn, matplotlib)**: Utilized in earlier exploratory stages for data wrangling and initial EDA visualizations (not included in final dashboard).
-- **Tableau**: Main tool for building interactive dashboards to explore COVID trends in cases, deaths, and vaccinations across countries and continents.
-- **Descriptive Analytics**: Focused on uncovering historical patterns such as infection rates, death rates, and vaccination progress.
-- **Comparative Analysis**: Compared countries and continents using metrics like deaths per million, cases per population, and vaccination rollout.

-> This combination of SQL and visualization allowed a full-stack approach from raw data to insights.

 ---